rogov-dvp/ChatBot-COSC-310/README.md

 Google Firebase is currently hosting our [site](https://chatbot-310-app.firebaseapp.com/).

 Apart from hosting, Firebase includes other features such as a database.
 Cloud Firestore is a noSQL document based database and we could eventually move our data there.

-Future plans...
+## About

+Devleoped By: *Alex Rogov, Paul Zapote, Kshitij Suri, Ahmad Jamal, Florencia Chomski*

+University of British Columbia | Software Engineering Course | 2020 Spring